allanrehhoff/framework/docs/manual/Request_and_response.md

 > It is not guaranteed that the mime type returned the `Content-Type` will be identical to the mime type from the `Accept` header.
 > For instance, if the `Accept` header contains `text/json`, while valid according to standards the `application/json` is widely adeopted by clients and will therefore be included in the `Content-Type` response header

+> [!NOTE]
+> For security reasons accepting content types `application/json` and `application/xml` are disabled by default.
+> To enable these, edit the `config/request.jsonc` file accordingly.

 Any views set by controllers will not be rendered if client accepted content type is different from HTML.

 Current supported formats are: